B-A-R-A-N-I/Ray-Tracer/README.md

-Coding a Ray Tracer using the **Ray Tracing in One Weekend** book series.
+Coding a Ray Tracer based on the **Ray Tracing in One Weekend** book series.